github/opensource.guide/overviews/issues/index.md

 [Notifications](https://github.com/notifications) are GitHub’s way to keep up to date with your Issues.
 You can use them to find out about new issues on repositories, or just to know when someone needs your input to move forward on an issue.

 There are two ways to receive notifications: via email, and via the web.
 You can configure how you receive notifications [in your settings](https://github.com/settings/notifications).
-I like to recommend that you receive web + email notifications for **Participating** and web notifications for **Watching**.
+If you plan on receiving a lot of notifications, I like to recommend that you receive web + email notifications for **Participating** and web notifications for **Watching**.

 ![](http://cl.ly/image/3Y3S1b3M0h2U/content)